 Namely, you can benefit from the OSPool Capacity if you are a

-- Researcher affiliated with a project at a US-based academic, government, or non-profit institution (via the OSG Connect service).
+- Researcher affiliated with a project at a US-based academic, government, or non-profit institution (via an OSG-Operated Access Point).

 - Researcher affiliated with such an institution or project that operates a local own access point.